-Another good reason to avoid dairy is that it can be very easy to overeat.
-If you’re a fan of cheese, you know how hard it can be to stop after eating a 1-oz serving.
+If you’re a fan of cheese, you know how hard it can be to stop after eating a single 1-oz serving.

 This is because even small portions of dairy products tend to be high in calories.
 Around here we generally focus on macros rather than calories, but if you’re looking to lose weight, dairy can easily derail your progress.

 Beyond this, certain types of milk or other dairy have unwanted ingredients that just aren’t healthy.
 Some cows are fed growth hormones to produce more milk, though this has reduced significantly in recent years due to public outcry.
 (6)

 Dairy products often contain other unwanted additives too, like carrageenan, cellulose gum, guar gum, and artificial sweeteners and flavorings.